Oral contraceptives: Things to know before you pop the pill

 What are birth control pills?

-Birth control pills are hormone-containing medicines used for preventing pregnancy.
+Birth control pills are hormone-containing medicines used to prevent pregnancy.
 These medicines, also called oral contraceptives, are taken by mouth.

 What are the types of birth control pills?